Austa8/Restaurant-Sales-Analysis/README.md

 # Restaurant-Sales-Analysis

 ## Project Overview
-This project aims to analyze the sales performance of a restaurant within a timeframe based on certain criteria and category of menu cuisines, to provide data driven solution for business decisions
+This project aims to analyze the sales performance of a restaurant within a timeframe based on certain criteria like category of menu cuisines, to provide data driven solution for business decisions.

 ## Business Model
 - Research: